 On the other hand, he said Trump would be destabilizing, called him an idiot, abysmal, bigoted nonsense, called him a disaster, said he should F himself.

-Strzok promised to stop Trump from becoming president before the investigation even began.
+Strzzok promised to stop Trump from becoming president before the investigation even began.

-He talked longingly of Trump resigning two months after he was inaugurated, and well before the special counsel investigation even began.
+He talked longingly of Trump resigning two months after he was inaugurated and well before the special counsel investigation even began.

 Strzok even talked about impeachment the day special counsel was appointed.

-That is prejudging guilt, it is prejudging punishment, and it is textbook bias.
+It is prejudging punishment, and it is textbook bias.

-We live in a 50-50 country, and we accept that.
+We live in a 50-50 country and we accept that.

-But we're a 100% comp country when it comes to having law enforcement that doesn't prejudge innocence before investigations are over and doesn't prejudge guilt and punishment before an investigation even begins.
+But we're a 100% country when it comes to having law enforcement that doesn't prejudge innocence before investigations are over and doesn't prejudge guilt and punishment before an investigation even begins.

 Agent Strzok had Hillary Clinton winning the White House before he finished investigating her.